 What bespoke tailoring is in short

-Bespoke is for those who want an immaculate fit that is only wearable by the individual.
+A Bespoke suit is for those who want an immaculate fit that is only wearable by the individual.
 A bespoke suit is hand crafted and offers a weightlessness that bespoke can only create.
 A bespoke suit is cut from scratch by a highly skilled tailor with years of experience.
 No computers are used and you have a paper pattern created exclusively for you, which is then marked out onto your chosen ‘bespoken’ fabric and then made into your suit.

 A more in depth look